ama2012/teaching_assistant_robot/lessons/biology/year_1_chapter_5_digestive-system.md

 - Chemical digestion in the mouth happens with saliva.
 - It contains an enzyme called amylase that breaks down starch into maltose.

-- Oesophagus - what it is, function
 - Stomach - what it is, functions
 - Small intestine - what it is, function, most digestion takes place here
 - Liver - what it is, production of bile
 - BIle - green/brown liquid that breaks down fat.
 - Pancreas - what it is, function
-- Large intestine - an organ that reabsorbs water into the bloodstream.
-- Faeces - what it is
+- If too much water is absorbed, the faeces will be too solid (constipation).
+- If too less water is absorbed, the faeces will be too liquid (diarrhoea).
+- Rectum : stores faeces.
-- Rectum and anus = egestion of faeces
+- Anus : egestion of faeces